CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g3/README.md

 After doing the above procedures, kindly access the web app through the link http://34.93.229.197/.

 ## Setting up Kubernetes Cluster locally
 As we are unable to share our GCP key, we will provide the steps for you to setup this same kubernetes cluster on your local machine.
-This steps can be replicated with any kubernetes cluster that you are currently connected to (including minikube, aws, gke, etc.)
+This steps can be replicated with any kubernetes cluster that you are currently connected to (including minikube, aws eks, gke, etc.)

 1. Ensure that you have kubectl installed on your command line
 2. Do check which cluster your kubectl is currently connected to.
 If there is no cluster, you cab first connect to a minikube cluster and continue with the following steps.